 The Beothuk have attracted a great deal of study, in large measure because of their tragic extinction early in the nineteenth century though to a considerable extent also because of the sensational myths that sprang up to account for that extinction.
-Until recently, the definitive source of information about the Beothuk was James Howley’s The Beothucks or Red Indians, first published in 1915 by Cambridge University Press and since reprinted in affordable paperback editions.
-It is full of descriptive material and reprinted documents which made it an unsurpassed treasure-trove of information.
+Until recently, the definitive source of information about the Beothuk has been James Howley’s The Beothucks or Red Indians, first published in 1915 by Cambridge University Press and since reprinted in affordable paperback editions.
+It is full of descriptive material and reprinted documents which continue to make it a very useful source of information for students.
 An influential and controversial assessment of Beothuk history was provided by Frank Speck, an ethnologist who came to Newfoundland in 1914 and published his work, Beothuk and Micmac (New York, 1922; reprinted, New York: AMS Press, 1981) a few years later.
 He maintains, for instance, that Beothuk individuals survived into the twentieth century; see below.
 The recent publication of A History and Ethnography of the Beothuk (Montréal & Kingston: McGill-Queen's University Press, 1996), a magisterial study by Ingeborg Marshall will almost certainly displace Howley as the start point for most research into this topic.
 Like so many Beothuk specialists, Marshall is an anthropologist, a discipline on which, together with archaeologists, historians have come to depend a great deal in their efforts to reconstruct and interpret the world of the Beothuk.
 Indeed, Marshall's use of an interdisciplinary approach to her study is exemplary; her historical research is meticulous, the ethnographic material is unlikely ever to be surpassed though continued archaeological investigation will almost certainly enhance what she offers, and overall, her conclusions about the extinction of the Beothuk and their culture are always measured and carefully qualified.
 Nevertheless, anyone using Marshall's book should bear in mind the cautionary words of Charles Martijn in his review essay about this book (Newfoundland Studies XII: 1+2 [Spring and Fall 1996], 105-131), namely that "not everyone will agree with the overall design [of Marshall's interpretation, but that] no one can contest its bold originality." (p.
 107) For instance, Marshall maintains that Beothuk- Mi'kmaq hostility was substantial; this argument, which she first developed at length in "Beothuck and Micmac: Re-examining Relationships," Acadiensis XVII: 2 (Spring 1988): 52- 82, is not accepted by all scholars, and in her book, Marshall herself concedes that "the hunting habits of the two populations were different enough...that their paths would rarely have crossed." (p.
 50)

 Marshall had already published extensively on the Beothuk, supplementing the documents in Howley with "An Unpublished Map Made by John Cartwright Between 1768 and 1773 Showing Beothuck Indian Settlements and Artifacts and Allowing a New Population Estimate", Ethnohistory XXIV: 3 (1977): 223-249 and, more recently, editing Reports and Letters by George Christopher Pulling Relating to the Beothuk Indians of Newfoundland (St. John's: Breakwater Press, 1989).
 If there is one drawback to Marshall's book, A History and Ethnography of the Beothuk, it will probably be its length – it weighs in at more than six hundred pages.
 Students seeking a quick but still thorough overview of the history of Beothuk archaeology should turn to Ralph T. Pastore, "Archaeology, History, and the Beothuks," Newfoundland Studies X: 2 (Fall 1993): 260-278.